 - expressive arts and design

-Children are assessed against the EYFS learning goals at the end of their Reception year.
+Children are assessed against the EYFS Early Learning Goals at the end of Reception year.

 Opportunities are provided for all children to succeed in a caring and supportive atmosphere where they feel valued.
 These early experiences create the basis for later learning in school and beyond.